Learn about the purpose and aims of the New Zealand Centre for Environmental Law.

 Among semester-long courses in the postgraduate programme is Global Environmental Law taught by Professor Klaus Bosselmann and Selected Issues in Environmental Law taught by Professor David Grinlinton.

-For more information see the graduate prospectus.
+For more information see the postgraduate prospectus.

 Opportunities for student engagement